It all began with Sawdust

 The following year, the company purchased Boston Edison’s Pilgrim Station, the first ever U.S. nuclear plant sale by a utility.
 Entergy Nuclear then purchased Indian Point unit 3 (2000) and the James A. FitzPatrick plant (2000) from New York Power Authority, Indian Point unit 2 from Consolidated Edison (2001) and Vermont Yankee from its 12 owner companies (2002).
 In 2003, Entergy began providing management services to Nebraska Public Power District for its Cooper Nuclear Station.

-With plants in the company’s core business service area and in the northeastern United States, Entergy is one of the nation’s leading nuclear generators.
 In addition to buying and operating plants, the company also has expertise in decommissioning nuclear plants.

 Entergy Nuclear operates five units in the Entergy utility service territory including: